bpinaya/mqtt_paho_cpp_publisher/README.md

 ```
 4) Or you can use the [client subscriber example](https://github.com/debihiga/mqtt_paho_cpp_subscriber)!

-5) Open this project in MQTT
+5) Open this project in QT
   - Change the IP in ADDRESS to your broker's IP (main.cpp)
   - Check the topic in TOPIC (main.cpp)
   - Check the message to send.